esegerson/Multivaders/README.md

 ### Difficulty Progression

 I want the game to get harder as the player progresses, to keep it "fun" and to try to achieve a higher score.
 There are two ways to make the game harder over time:  how often a new problem appears (delay) and how fast the problem drops down the screen (speed).
-The current iteration is okay but may need tweaking.
 My goal is to make a score of 100 fairly difficult with a game-over soon after that.
-In the future, I'd like to build in a mechanism that will grant the player occasional reprieves.
-Maybe a periodic explosive problem that destroys all the problems around it.
+In the future, I'd like to build in a mechanism that will grant the player occasional reprieves ([see Jesse Schell's "Art of Game Design"](https://gamedev.stackexchange.com/a/110869)).
+Maybe a periodic explosive problem that destroys all the problems around it or a temporary way to multi-shot.

 ### Languages/Technology